 This is a unique take on the traditional buzz cut.
 For this style, the hair is cut aggressively short on the back and sides (a number 1 blade was used) while the top is left a bit longer in the center.
 The result is that worn dry as shown, the top has just a bit more texture.
 Gel or styling paste can be applied to add more texture or style with a faux-hawk effect.

 Ear- or Shoulder-Length

 While admittedly not as short as many of the other styles on our list, ear-to-shoulder-length hair is incredibly low maintenance—plus, it looks great, as evidenced by actor Timothée Chalamet's look, here.
 "I am finding many are coming in asking for a quick trim up because they are just going to continue growing their hair out," says St. Jean.
 "Longer hair can definitely be a very low maintenance cut, as well.
 There’s no rush to get to the salon and get trimmed up constantly, and once you’ve gotten past the awkward stage of the grow out, you can leave it until you’ve reached your preferred length."

 This Ivy League haircut is a great low-maintenance summer cut.
 For a style similar to actor Chris Pine's, the sides and back are clipped high up the head with a number 2 blade while the top is cut with a long clipper guard and gradually gets a bit longer from the crown to the front.
 The style can also be worn up and to the side with a bit of gel or pomade for a more formal look.

-Tyson Beckford's crew cut is stylish and sexy, and happens to work on a number of face shapes.
+Tyson Beckford's crew cut is stylish and sexy, and happens to work on a range of face shapes.
 This style is slightly longer up top, so use styling paste if you need to smooth it out.